neishm/fstd2nc/README.md

 data.to_netcdf("myfile.nc")
 ```

 You can control `fstd2nc.Buffer` using parameters similar to the command-line arguments.
-The usual convention is *--arg-name* from the command-line would be passed as *arg_name* from Python.
+The convention is that *--arg-name* from the command-line would be passed as *arg_name* from Python.

 For example:
 ```python